 - Partnership activities that support cross-sector coordination

 - Integration of technology into transportation that serves the target audience

-- Costs related to meetings, training, and travel costs
+- Costs related to meetings, training, and travel

 Award ceiling: $75,000